Pennsylvania Board of Regents' Cancellation of Gay Actor's School Visit Is Unwise, Education Officials Say - ExBulletin

 The school board's vote to cancel Pancholy's appearance also drew criticism from several parents, students and community members, who called the decision homophobic.
 Some have started online petitions demanding that Pancholy's appearance be reinstated.

-In a statement posted on social media this week, Pancholy said his visits to schools were intended to let all young people know they are seen. »
+In a report Posting on social media this week, Pancholy said his visits to schools were meant to let all young people know they are seen. »

 “To let them know they matter.